ycm-core/YouCompleteMe/README.md

 #### The `GoToSymbol <symbol query>` subcommand

 Finds the definition of all symbols matching a specified string.
 Note that this does not use any sort of smart/fuzzy matching.
+However, an [interactive symbol search](#symbol-search) is also available.

 Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, java, javascript, python, typescript`